yesh967/foreign_currency_conversion_service/README.md

 # Future scope
 Existance of multiple variation for exchange and transaction exists.
-Its an application focused towards learning and understand but can be incorporated with other forms of legal transactional currencies like cryptocurrency.
+Its an application focused towards learning and understanding react and microservices but can be incorporated with other forms of legal transactional currencies like cryptocurrency.